-Lay the pump on its side with the drain plug (26) facing up.
-Clean any dirt from around the plug.
-Remove the drain plug, and install a short 1/4-inch NPT nipple in the hole.
-Tip the pump and drain the seal oil into a clean container.
+With the pump in a vertical position, clean any dirt from around the seal cavity drain plug (32).
+Remove the plug, and drain the seal oil into a clean container.
 Inspect the oil for water, dirt, or cloudy condition which could indicate lower seal failure or poor gasket seal.